kenBayama/clinical_data/README.md

 The preprocess stage allow you to preprocess and clean :

 The data is loaded from the data/raw repo
 There are three categories of data and just two required:

- 		*	pubmed:
+pubmed

 	 			Concerning the pubmed files, the following cleaning are done   :
 	 		 	Removing the space in the beguinning and the end of the scientific_title column Dropping the row with NaN data in it